genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 If you use single sign-on with [JWT (JSON Web Token)](https://jwt.io/introduction), a user is automatically verified with the identity provider when they sign in.
 The user then has access to your Genesis application.

-The Genesis LCNC Platform only grants access to users who have been authenticated by your internal [Microsoft Azure AD](https://azure.microsoft.com/en-gb/services/active-directory/#overview) component.
+The Genesis Low Code Platform only grants access to users who have been authenticated by your internal [Microsoft Azure AD](https://azure.microsoft.com/en-gb/services/active-directory/#overview) component.

 ## JWT SSO